WesleyLife Best in Class Memory Support Services

 Excellence in Care Dementia Program of Distinction Status

-In July 2015, The Alzheimer's Foundation of America (AFA) announced that Heritage House, a WesleyLife Community for Healthy Living located in Atlantic, Iowa, had achieved AFA’s “Excellence in Care® Dementia Program of Distinction” status for its specialized memory care program.
+The Alzheimer's Foundation of America (AFA) announced that Heritage House, a WesleyLife Community for Healthy Living located in Atlantic, Iowa, had achieved AFA’s “Excellence in Care® Dementia Program of Distinction” status for its specialized memory care program.
 Heritage House was the first organization in Iowa to achieve this prestigious status.

-In September 2015, The Cottages of Hearthstone in Pella, also received its Excellence in Care Dementia Program of Distinction status.
+The Cottages of Hearthstone in Pella, also received its Excellence in Care Dementia Program of Distinction status.

 Excellence in Care is the first national program involving comprehensive standards, onsite evaluation and consultation to promote continual performance improvement for dementia care settings, such as assisted living and skilled nursing facilities, adult day centers and adult day healthcare programs, and continuum of care residential communities.